gabrielecker/ru-telegram-bot/README.md

 Telegram Bot made to get information from http://ru.ufsc.br/ru/ and send through chats.

 ## Commands
+Currently commands supported by the bot:
+* /hoje - returns the menu from the day
-Currently the only command is '/hoje' which returns the menu from the day.
+* /semana - returns the menu from the week

 Working on more and open to advices.

 ### License